mehedirm6244/gosdclock/README.md

-# GOSDClock
-`gosdclock` is a utility program which shows the current time in the corner of the screen, written in gtkmm3 and C++.
+`GOSDClock` (Gtk OSD Clock) is a utility program which shows the current time at any corner of the display.

 This program is originally inspired from [kwin-effects-osdclock](https://store.kde.org/p/1253662).

 ![Preview](assets/image.jpg)

 ## Why
-- Might be useful for setups with panel set to autohide (no clock when maximized window problem fixed :D)
+- Might be useful for setups with panel set to autohide
-- Might be used for people willing to maximize their ADHD
+- Might be used by people willing to maximize their OCD and ADHD

 ## Features
+- Written in Gtk3, works on both X11 and Wayland
-- Compiles into two executables: `gosdclock` and `gosdclock_settings`
+- Compiles into two executables: `gosdclock` (main executable) and `gosdclock_settings` (settings program)
 - Automatically hides when hovered on it
 - Can be further styled with `gtk.css`

-## ~Installation~ Compilation and Testing
+## Compiling and Testing
 ```
 git clone https://github.com/mehedirm6244/gosdclock
 cd gosdclock